 Ecological Balance in the Mouth

 The mouth environment is a great habitat for bacteria.
 It’s warm and moist.
 It also receives a frequent source of nutrients when a person eats or drinks.
 As some of the bacteria digest these nutrients, they produce acids that can damage tooth enamel by causing demineralization.
-However, saliva contains bicarbonate and other chemicals which help to neutralize the acid.
+Saliva contains bicarbonate and other chemicals which help to neutralize the acid, however.
 It also contains substances such as calcium and phosphate that can repair the enamel damage.
 In addition, saliva contains antibacterial chemicals, including lysozyme, lactoferrin, and lactoperoxidase.